mvarrone/hikvision-nvr-postman-collection/README.md

     #### Postman collection

-    * Hikvision DS-7104NI-Q1 - 4P NVR API Documentation.postman_collection
+    * Hikvision DS-7104NI-Q1 - 4P NVR collection.postman_collection.json

     #### Environments

-    * [LAN] - Hikvision DS-7104NI-Q1 - 4P NVR.postman_environment
+    * [LAN] - Hikvision DS-7104NI-Q1 - 4P NVR.postman_environment.json
-    * [WAN] - Hikvision DS-7104NI-Q1 - 4P NVR.postman_environment
+    * [WAN] - Hikvision DS-7104NI-Q1 - 4P NVR.postman_environment.json

-3. Once import is finished, you can now go to the *Collections* and *Environments* to check the import process is done correctly
+3. Once import process is finished, you can then go to the *Collections* and *Environments* to check if it has been done correctly

 4. Go to *Environments* tab and set your environments variables for both *LAN* and *WAN* environments and use the *Current value* column to fill the data

-5. From the right top dropdown menu, select the environment you want to test next
+5. From the right top dropdown menu, select the environment you want to work with next

 6. Finally, go to *Collections* tab and try your requests.
 Remember: Some of the requests may not work for other NVR devices